susesKaninchen/OnlyFeet/README.md

 ## Firmware Behavior
 - Boot: waits ~8 s to allow USB‑Serial to connect, initializes I2C (400 kHz), sensors, camera, SD, and I2S mic
-- Loop cadence: once per second (1,000 ms) using `millis()`
+- Scheduling: FreeRTOS tasks with strict 1 s cadence via `vTaskDelayUntil`
+- Synchronization: IMU FIFO is reset at the start of each 1 s audio window; audio and IMU are aligned to the same window
 - Camera: QVGA (320×240), JPEG quality 12, 24 MHz XCLK, 2 frame buffers in PSRAM
-- Audio: 16 kHz, 16‑bit, mono; recorded in 1 s blocking chunks
+- Audio: 16 kHz, 16‑bit, mono; recorded in 1 s chunks and written by a writer task
 - IMU: ACC+GYR FIFO in continuous mode (~100 Hz effective), optional magnetometer
 - ToF: continuous mode with 50 ms timing budget (long‑distance mode)